 Both weight gain and water retention also cause cellulite, so there is no wonder medication can lead to cellulite development.

-Once I saw a client who was taking diuretic pills for several months “to lose weight” (I know, it’s stupid) and when stopped taking the medication she suffered from water retention and cellulite, despite being a slim and attractive 25-year old model.
+Once I saw a client who was taking diuretic pills for several months “to lose weight” (I know, it’s stupid) and when she stopped taking the medication she suffered from water retention and cellulite, despite being a slim and attractive 25-year old model.

 9/ Why is my cellulite so bad suddenly: too much London / New York / Milano / Paris etc